 In view of the broad implications for health care, mitochondrial researchers face an increasing responsibility to disseminate their fundamental knowledge and novel discoveries to a wide range of stakeholders and scientists beyond the group of specialists.
 This requires implementation of a commonly accepted terminology within the discipline and standardization in the translational context.
 Authors, reviewers, journal editors, and lecturers are challenged to collaborate with the aim to harmonize the nomenclature in the growing field of mitochondrial physiology and bioenergetics.

 Aerobic respiration depends on the coupling of phosphorylation (ADP → ATP) to O2 flux in catabolic reactions.
-Coupling in oxidative phosphorylation is mediated by translocation of protons across the inner mitochondrial membrane through proton pumps generating or utilizing the protonmotive force, measured between the mitochondrial matrix and intermembrane compartment.
+Coupling in oxidative phosphorylation is mediated by translocation of protons across the inner mitochondrial membrane through proton pumps generating or utilizing the protonmotive force that is measured between the mitochondrial matrix and intermembrane compartment.
 Compartmental coupling distinguishes vectorial oxidative phosphorylation from glycolytic fermentation as the counterpart of cellular core energy metabolism (Figure 1).

 To exclude fermentation and other cytosolic interactions from exerting an effect on the analysis of mitochondrial metabolism, the barrier function of the plasma membrane must be disrupted.
 Selective removal or permeabilization of the plasma membrane yields mitochondrial preparations—including isolated mitochondria, tissue and cellular preparations—with structural and functional integrity.
 Then extra-mitochondrial concentrations of fuel substrates, ADP, ATP, inorganic phosphate, and cations including H+ can be controlled to determine mitochondrial function under a set of conditions defined as coupling control states.
 A concept-driven terminology of bioenergetics explicitly incorporates in its terms and symbols information on the nature of respiratory states that makes the technical terms readily recognized and more easy to understand.